The area method and applications: Application to lower bound for two-point correlation of the master function of type 1 and type 2

-\section{\textbf{Application to lower bound for two-point correlation of the master function of type 1 and type 2}}
+\section{Application to lower bound for two-point correlation of the master function of type 1 and type 2}

-In this section we apply the area method developed to establish a lower bound for the two-point \textbf{type} $1$ correlation and an estimate for the \textbf{type} $2$ correlation of the master function.
-We begin with the following result:
+In this section, we apply the area method developed to establish a lower bound for the two-point \textbf{type} $1$ correlation and an estimate for the \textbf{type} $2$ correlation of the master function.
+Here, $p,q$ denotes the prime numbers and $\Omega(\cdot)$ counts the number of prime factors with multiplicity.